Pastoral care: History

+Modern context

+The field of pastoral care is nowadays very specialized.
+Browning (1993) divided Christian care-giving practices into three different categories, which are pastoral care, pastoral counseling, and pastoral psychotherapy.
+This distinction can still be found nowadays, especially in written English papers.
+According to this definition, pastoral care describes the general work of the clergy of taking care of the people in their community.
+This comprises funerals, hospital visits, birthday visits or dialogues that do not focus only on a specific problem.

+Nowadays, there exist many approaches to pastoral care which vary according to their religious denomination.
+Many protestant Christian approaches to pastoral care include contemporary psychological knowledge, which is reflected in the training of pastoral care practitioners.
+For example, in Germany, the distinctions and the curricula of the different pastoral care training approaches are provided by the German Society for Pastoral Psychology (Deutsche Gesellschaft für Pastoralpsychologie – DGfP).
+The five approaches are clinical pastoral care (Klinische Seelsorge Ausbildung - KSA), the group-organisation-system approach (Gruppe-Organisation, System), the Gestalt and psychodrama approach (Gestalt und Psychodrama), the person-centric approach (Personenzentriert) and the depth psychology approach (Tiefenpsychologie).

 Humanist and non-religious

 Humanist groups, which act on behalf of non-religious people, have developed pastoral care offerings in response to growing demand for the provision of like-minded support from populations undergoing rapid secularisation, such as the UK.
-Humanists UK for example manages the Non-Religious Pastoral Support Network, a network of trained and accredited volunteers and professionals who operate throughout prisons, hospitals, and universities in the UK.
+Humanists UK, for example, manages the Non-Religious Pastoral Support Network, a network of trained and accredited volunteers and professionals who operate throughout prisons, hospitals, and universities in the UK.
 The terms pastoral care and pastoral support are preferred because these sound less religious than terms such as chaplaincy.
 Surveys have shown that more than two thirds of patients support non-religious pastoral care being available in British institutions.
 Similar offerings are available from humanist groups around Europe and North America.